 Topics: Acute Myeloid Luekemia, Decision-Making, E-Myth, Pearsons Law, metrics, measurement

 “If I emulated you in any way as a creator today, send me a signal in the form of feedback in my world to let me know that you were noticing my efforts.
 And bring it in a way that I least expect, that wakes me up from this dream, and leaves no doubt that it has come from you so that I am inspired to do this again tomorrow.”
-The voice of Joe Dispensa softly speaks to me at the conclusion of the meditation
+The voice of Joe Dispensa softly speaks to me at the end of my meditation

 Topics: Acute Myeloid Luekemia, Coach Advisor, Catalyst, Pearsons Law, leading and lagging indicators, Bone Marrow Transplant, Graft-Versus-Host Disease, Breaking the Habit of Being Yourself: How to Lose, Joe Dispensa